ypyo01/Thesis/README.md

 # Thesis
 Bachelor Thesis

-This repository contains the source code that was implemented for my thesis: "Confidence Estimation of Speech Recognition Modules using Deep Learning"
+This repository contains the source code that was implemented for my thesis: Confidence Estimation of Speech Recognition Modules using Deep Learning